 For example, renting a three-bedroom apartment in the Central District will set you back around 7,000 SGD (5,040 USD) each month.
 One of the only cities in the USA where costs may be more expensive than Singapore is New York.

 House prices in Singapore have dropped in recent years due to the government’s intervention to cool down soaring house prices, and as a result, it is now among the top five countries for first time buyers since salaries grew by 3.7% within the last year alone.

-Singapore’s education system is considered one of the best in the world, according to an OECD study from 2015.
-Singaporeans take education very seriously, and it is common for parents to enroll their children in enrichment activities starting when they are very young.
+Singapore’s education system is currently ranked as the 11th best in the world.
+Singaporeans take education very seriously, and it is common for parents to enrol their children in enrichment activities starting when they are very young.

 Teachers typically instruct students in English, although some schools may teach subjects in Mandarin Chinese.